spikegrobstein/capistrano-mailgun/README.md

 You can optionally only specify just the part of the email address before the @ and `capistrano-mailgun` will automatically append the `mailgun_recipient_domain` to it.
 See `mailgun_recipient_domain`.

+### mailgun_text_template (required for notify_of_deploy)

+This is the path to the ERB template that `Capistrano::Mailgun` will use to create the text body of your email.
+This is only required if you do not use the `mailgun_html_template` variable.
+You can specify both text and html templates and the emails will contain the proper bodies where the client supports it.

+### mailgun_html_template (required for notify_of_deploy)

+This is the path to the ERB template that will be used to generate the HTML body of the email.
+It is only required if you do not specify the `mailgun_text_template` variable.
+You can specify both text and html templates and emails will contain the proper bodies where the client supports it.

 ### mailgun_recipient_domain

 The domain that will be automatically appended to incomplete email addresses in the `mailgun_recipients`.